mbizhani/mbizhani.github.io/_drafts/devops.md

 ## Installation

 The DevOps environment is installed via Docker Compose.
+So it is the prerequisite, and you can learn about it in [Docker to the Point - Part 2]({% post_url 2020-02-13-docker02 %}).
-So it is the prerequisite.
-It is also highly recommended to setup all the softwares and containers on the Linux box without any graphical desktop and `NetworkManager` must be disabled.
+It is also highly recommended to setup all the containers on the Linux box without any graphical desktop and `NetworkManager` must be disabled.
 You can use a virtual machine software.

 **_Note_**